Govind-Patwal/Pewlett-Hackard-Analysis/README.md

     The table and the % of people that are set to retire points to the tough task in front of the HR department.
 Assuming that Pewlett Hackard is not overstaffed, 30% of less people could have a dramatic effect on the productivity of the company and even its viability.
 The time to Act is NOW!

 3) ### Retiring Titles
+    This table shows the titles that are going to be most affected by the retirement.
+Almost 33% of all the people retiring will have the title **Senior Engineer**, and another almost 33% will have the title **Senior Staff**.

-    This table kind of explains the reason why this has come to the point of a a **Silver Tsunami**.
-Assuming a normal distribution, Managers constitute 0.000022% of the workforce.
-With so less managers, there is no one talking to the HR team about team members reaching retirement age.
+    HR might also want to see if the abysmally low number of managers is one of the reason that has got them to this point.
+Assuming a normal distribution, Managers are constituting **0.00002%** of the workforce.

     **Image 3 (below): Table - Retiring Titles**